-- "Prepare IDM" - "Set Up a Custom Social Identity Provider" - "Configure a Custom Social Identity Provider" - "Configure User Registration to Link to a Custom Provider" - "Custom Social Identity Provider Configuration Details"
+- "Preparing IDM" - "Setting Up a Custom Social Identity Provider" - "Configuring a Custom Social Identity Provider" - "Configuring User Registration to Link to a Custom Provider"

+'''

 These instructions require the social identity provider to be fully compliant with The OAuth 2.0 Authorization Framework or the OpenID Connect standards.

+'''

-Prepare IDM
+Preparing IDM

 While IDM includes provisions to work with OpenID Connect 1.0 and OAuth 2.0 social identity providers, connections to those providers are not supported, other than those specifically listed in this chapter.
-If you haven't already, copy /path/to/openidm/samples/example-configurations/self-service/identityProviders.json to your project's conf/ directory.

-To set up another social provider, first add a code block to conf/identityProviders.json:
+To set up another social provider, first add a code block to the identityProviders.json file, such as: